Most popular backend frameworks

 • Consistency.
 Thanks to following the standards mentioned above, RoR enables programmers to standardize most development aspects, like file storage.
 This helps keep projects transparent and consistent while reducing the development complexity.

 • Cost-efficiency.
 Ruby on Rails is an open-source framework, so it’s completely free to use.
-To obtain additional capabilities, you can buy Gems — purpose-built modules from GitHub, but most RoR developers have them already, so you don’t have to pay a thing for licensing.
+To obtain additional capabilities, you can buy Gems — purpose-built modules from GitHub, but most RoR developers have them already, so you don’t have to increase your web development budget on licensing.

 But the downsides of Ruby on Rails development include: